-- 1. Each county may submit two State Fair entries from classes 50183/50184/50185/50186. - 2.
-Size and number of exhibit cases should relate appropriately to the number of insects being displayed for a specified class.
-Cases should be no deeper than 4". - 3.
-Exhibitors should note that Entomology exhibits may be placed UPRIGHT for display. - 4.
-Additional information is available from the Extension Office for labeling, pinning and instruction manual that tells how to make nets, cases, pinning blocks, etc.
+- Each county may submit two State Fair entries total from classes 50183, 50184, 50185, 50186. - Size and number of exhibit cases should relate appropriately to the number of insects being displayed for a specified class.
+Cases should be no deeper than 4".
+Exhibitors should note that Entomology exhibits may be placed UPRIGHT for display. - All displays should be comprised of non-living specimens properly prepared for display.